 Pick up your new I-20 at the OGS once you receive an email telling you that your new I-20 is ready.
 You will receive further instructions with your new I-20.

-Once you have received an updated I-20 with the OPT recommendation, make sure to sign your new I-20 in section #11 of the document, photocopy pages 1 and 3 (or pages 1 and 2 for I-20s issued 6/29/15 and later), include the photocopy of your new I-20 with the rest of your OPT application materials (Step 3) and make any suggested changes to your OPT application as recommended by an OGS advisor.
+Once you have received an updated I-20 with the OPT recommendation, make sure to sign your new I-20, photocopy it, and include the photocopy of your new I-20 with the rest of your OPT application materials (Step 3).
+Make any suggested changes to your OPT application as recommended by an OGS advisor.

-Send your application to USCIS by FedEx or UPS.
+Send your application to the US Citizenship and Immigration Services by FedEx or UPS.
 USCIS must receive it within 30 days of the date your I-20 was issued.

 Mail your application to: